 How to get in?

-The bay is about 700 metres long and lies in a southwest-to-northwest direction.
-It terminates on its northern side at Black Rock Ledge that should also be given a wide berth.
+The bay is about 700 metres long and lies southwest-to-northwest.
+It terminates on its northern side at Black Rock Ledge, which should also be given a wide berth.

 Why visit here?

-For the vast majority of people the bay’s prime interest lies in its two hundred metre deep sand and shingle beach.
-The beach is set back 300 metres from the chalk headland of Culver Cliff and is backed by two holiday parks so it can get quite popular on a sunny summer’s weekend.
-It is privately owned by one of the holiday parks but this does not affect access.
-The holiday parks bring with them the convenience of their beachside cafes, with restaurants, takeaways, and provisioning facilities above, but alas there are no toilets nor dogs allowed on the beach.
+For the vast majority of people, the bay's prime interest lies in its two hundred metre deep sand and shingle beach.
+The beach is set back 300 metres from the chalk headland of Culver Cliff and is backed by two holiday parks, so it can get quite popular on a sunny summer weekend.
+It is privately owned by one of the holiday parks, but this does not affect access.
+The holiday parks bring with them the convenience of their beachside cafes, with restaurants, takeaways, and provisioning facilities above.
+Still, alas, no toilets or dogs are allowed on the beach.

 From a boating point of view, Whitecliff Bay is not an ideal anchorage.
-Despite the protective high ground, that is lovely to come in under, it is subject to a roll that wraps around Culver Cliff.
-This makes it an unlikely place to have a good night’s sleep, but is a good day anchorage.
-What it has to offer is one of the isle’s most delightful beaches that makes it ideal for a family.
-Here the bay’s relatively shallow waters make it ideal for swimming or for children to splash about.
-It is sheltered from the prevailing winds which makes it snug, and facilitates a dinghy landing of buckets, spades etc. The ledges under the cliffs at either end also offer a wonderful selection of rock pools for children to nose about in at low water.
+Despite the protective high ground, which is lovely to come in under, it is subject to a roll that wraps around Culver Cliff.
+This makes it an unlikely place to have a good night's sleep, but it is a good day anchorage.
+What it has to offer is one of the island's most delightful beaches, which makes it ideal for a family.

 What facilities are available?

 There are two shops in the bay immediately ashore.
 A steep climb above the bay leads to unexpectedly good basic provisioning capabilities in the shops servicing the caravan parks.
-Restaurants, takeaways and bars can be found in the parks grounds.
+Restaurants, takeaways and bars can be found in the grounds of the park.
 The Vectis No.10 bus calls at the parks servicing Ryde, Sandown and Bembridge.Any security concerns?

 Never an issue known to have occurred to a vessel anchored in Whitecliff Bay.With thanks to: